docascode/docfx-doclet/README.md

 -excludeclasses .*SomeClass:com\.ms\..*AnyClass       # Not mandatory parameter
 -subpackages org:junit
 </pre>

+In addition see `generate-yml-files.bat` script in `sandbox` folder

 ### For development it could be useful to use DocletRunner placed here
 - Create Run/Debug configuration with main class `com.microsoft.doclet.DocletRunner`